-Usually, infantile hemangiomas are noticed at approximately 2-3 weeks of life.
-The initial proliferative phase usually lasts for about 1 year, with rapid growth during the first 4 months.
-This is followed by gradual involution over several years, with > 90% completely involuting by age 10.
-Although infantile hemangiomas involute with time, residual skin changes, such as telangiectasia, scarring, atrophy, and fibrosis, persist in up to 30% of lesions after involution is complete.
+SynopsisInfantile hemangiomas are the most common benign tumors of infancy, occurring in up to 10% of infants, with up to 50% involving the head and neck.
+Precursors may be present at birth, evolving into a more classic appearance within the first few months of life.
+Usually, infantile hemangiomas grow rapidly during the first few weeks of life.
+This initial proliferative phase typically peaks as early as 2 months of age.
+This is followed by a steady state lasting months, depending on the hemangioma type, followed by gradual involution over several years, with more than 90% completely involuting by age 10.
+Although infantile hemangiomas involute with time, residual skin changes such as telangiectasia, scarring, atrophy, and fibrosis persist in up to 30% of lesions after involution is complete.

 D18.01 – Hemangioma of skin and subcutaneous tissue